fedspendingtransparency/data-act-broker-backend/README.md

 The `initialize` script provides users with choices of the install process see the [Broker Install Guide](#install-guide) for more information.

 ##Handlers
 The `dataactbroker\handlers` folder contains the logic to handle requests that are dispatched from the `loginRoutes.py` or `fileRoutes.py` files.
-Routes defined in these files may include the `@permissions_check` tag to route definition.
+Routes defined in these files may include the `@permissions_check` tag to the route definition.
 This tag add a wrapper that checks if there exists a session for the current user and if the user is logged in.
 If user is not logged in to the system, a 401 will be returned for the route.
 This tag is defined in `dataactbroker/permissions.py`.
+Cookies are used to keep track of sessions for the end user.
+Only a uuid is stored in the cookie.

 `LoginHandler.py` contains the functions to check logins and to log user out.
 Currently `credentials.json` defines which users exist within the system.
 This file is automatically
 created in the installation process.